 Tamarack was North America’s newest ski resort, the first four-season development in two decades (since Beaver Creek and Deer Valley in the 80’s).
 Tamarack is located in western Idaho, just 20 minutes from the lakeside town of McCall.
 Tamarack opened for skiing in 2004, on 2,100 acres of slopes served by seven modern lifts.
 With 42 trails on a long and satisfying 2,800′ vertical drop.
 Tamarack was in bankruptcy for years, with limited operation, but re-opened under management with an infusion of $2.6 million towards snowmaking and grooming in 2014.
 This 2015-16 ski season Tamarack will open access to 100-acres skiing in Wildwood.

-Tamarack went in super fast without concern for cost.
+Tamarack went in super fast & fancy, without concern for cost.
 Credit Suisse funded the resort into receivership, Tamarack closed March 2009, broke, but reopened with limited lift operation the past few seasons thanks to efforts from Tamarack’s home owner association and new management from Resort Replay.

 Tamarack’s master plan was estimated at $1.5 billion, and much of it is still incomplete.
 Gorgeous on-mountain lodges and luxury real estate projects in Tamarack Village remain unfinished, and skiers were being served out of yurts at Discovery Square.
 The Lodge at Osprey Meadows is complete for on mountain accommodations, with luxury suite lodging overlooking Osprey Golf Course and the Nordic trails.
 Morel’s restaurant in the Osprey Lodge is the place to dine at Tamarack, for a leisurely sit down lunch by the fire.